discord/access/README.md

 flask run
 ```

-Go to [http://localhost:6060/api/users/](http://localhost:6060/api/users/) to view the API
+Go to [http://localhost:6060/api/users/](http://localhost:6060/api/users/) to view the API.

 ### Node

-In a separate window setup and run node
+In a separate window, setup and run nodejs:

 ```
 npm install